AugustineLe0501/Matlab_UR3/README.md

 Step 1: Download these files and add into your Assignment directory.

-Step 2: Open matlab and check your trajectory in simulation beforeing send it through the robot.
+Step 2: Open matlab and check your trajectory in simulation before sending it through the robot.

 Step 3: Connect your computer with Router.